 If you’re taking a comparatively shorter hiatus, something like the following should work:

 Thank you very much for your email.
 I am currently away and unable to respond to your message until [date you’ll start responding normally again].
-Please anticipate a response to your message after this time.
+Please anticipate a response to your message as appropriate after this time.

 Please resend your message on or after [date you’ll start responding normally again] if it is still relevant and you would like me to respond.

 I am out of the office [dates you’re away].
 When I return, I will be mass archiving email that has arrived during these dates in order to begin responding to pertinent correspondence again as promptly as possible.